In Cold Blood by Truman Capote

 The Persecution and Assassination of Marat as Performed by the Inmates of the Asylum of Charenton under the Direction of the Marquis de Sade by Peter Weiss.
 Performed by the Royal Shakespeare Company, directed by Peter Brook

-Invitation to an Inquest by Walter Schneir, by Miriam Schneir
+Invitation to an Inquest by Walter Schneir and Miriam Schneir

 The Proud Tower: A Portrait of the World Before the War: 1890-1914 by Barbara W. Tuchman